TrishoolAI/trishool-subnet/README.md

    # Petri Commit Checker
    export PETRI_COMMIT_CHECK_INTERVAL=300  # Interval to check for repo updates (seconds, default: 5 minutes)
    ```

+   See `.env.example` for a complete list of all available environment variables with descriptions.

 ### Running the Validator
 ```bash